wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 {% include l18n.html %}
 {% include _toc.html %}

-The name Prometheus comes from Greek mythology.
-The Titan Prometheus was an immortal servant of the gods, who stole fire and gave it to humankind.
+"Prometheus" is, <a target="_blank" href="https://www.wikiwand.com/en/Prometheus">in Ancient Greek mythology, a Titan of forethought, fire, and crafty counsel</a> -- an immortal servant of the gods.
+He stole fire and gave it to humankind.
 This changed the human race forever (for better and worse).
 But this made mankind dangerous to the gods.

 Ridley Scott named his <a target="_blank" href="https://www.imdb.com/title/tt1446714/trivia">2012 film "Prometheus"</a>, saying: "It's the story of creation; the gods and the man who stood against them."

 <a target="_blank" href="https://prometheus.io/docs/introduction/overview/">https://prometheus.io/docs/introduction/overview/</a><br />
 The software named Prometheus began at SoundCloud in 2012, where ex-Google SREs (Site Reliability Engineers) adopted Google's Borgmon.